OluwatoyosiAdesetan/SUPERSTORE-SALES-ANALYSIS-USING-SQL-FOR-ANALYSIS-AND-POWER-BI-FOR-VISUALIZATION/README.md

 -	Month Number: Created to allow correct chronological sorting of months in visualizations and dashboards.

-## Data Analysis and Insights
+### Data Analysis and Insights

-**1. Overall Business Performance**
+***1. Overall Business Performance***

 - Total Revenue: 2.3M

 - Total Profit: 286.45K

 - Total Transactions: 9,986

 - Total Quantity Sold: 37,844

 - Average Discount: 16%

-**Insight :**

-The business demonstrates strong revenue generation with healthy profitability.
-However, the relatively high average discount suggests that sales growth may be partially driven by price reductions, which could impact long-term margins.

-**2. Monthly Revenue Trend and Seasonality**

--	Revenue fluctuates across months rather than showing steady growth.

--	November and December record noticeable spikes in revenue.

--	Certain mid-year months experience lower sales performance

-***Insight:***

-Sales exhibit clear seasonality, with higher revenue toward the end of the year.
-This trend likely reflects holiday shopping behavior and increased consumer spending during festive periods.

-**3. Sales by Customer Segment**

--	The Consumer segment contributes the largest portion of total revenue.

--	Corporate follows, while Home Office contributes the least.

-**Insight :**
-The business relies heavily on consumer customers, creating a potential risk if demand declines.
-There is an opportunity to expand revenue by targeting corporate and home office customers more effectively.

-**4. Sales by Shipping Mode**

--	Standard Class shipping accounts for the majority of sales.

--	Same Day and First Class shipping options are minimally used.

-**Insight :**

-Customers appear to be price-sensitive, prioritizing lower shipping costs over faster delivery times.

-**6. Top-Selling Product Sub-Categories**

-- Phones and Chairs generate the highest revenue.

-- Tables and Binders underperform relative to other sub-categories.

-**Insight :**

-A small number of products drive a significant portion of total revenue, while some categories contribute less and may increase inventory holding costs.

-**8. Discount vs Profit Analysis**

--	Higher discounts do not consistently lead to higher profits.

--	In several instances, increased discounting corresponds with reduced profitability.

-**Insight :**

-Excessive discounting is eroding profit margins without guaranteeing proportional sales growth, indicating the need for a more strategic discount approach.

-### Data Visualization

-Power BI dashboards were developed to visualize:

--	Monthly revenue trends
--	Segment-wise sales distribution
--	Shipping mode usage
--	Product sub-category performance
--	Discount vs profit comparison
-These visuals enable stakeholders to quickly interpret trends and monitor performance.
+**Insight:**

+The business demonstrates strong revenue performance with healthy overall profitability.
+However, the relatively high average discount indicates that a significant portion of sales growth is driven by price reductions, which may place pressure on long-term profit margins if not carefully managed.

+***2. Monthly Sales Trend and Seasonality***

+Sales performance varies across the year rather than following a consistent upward trend.
+Revenue peaks are most pronounced in November and December.

+**Insight:**

+This pattern highlights clear seasonality, likely influenced by holiday shopping, promotional campaigns, and end-of-year purchasing behaviour.
+Strategic planning around these peak months can further maximize revenue.

+***3. Sales by Customer Segment***

+The Consumer segment generates the highest revenue.

+The Corporate segment follows closely.

+The Home Office segment contributes the least to total sales.

+**Insight:**

+Revenue is heavily concentrated within the consumer segment.
+This presents an opportunity to diversify income streams by developing targeted strategies to grow corporate and home office customer engagement.

+***4. Shipping Mode Analysis***

+Standard Class shipping is used most frequently.

+First Class and Same Day shipping options show minimal adoption.

+**Insight:**

+Customers prioritize affordability over delivery speed, indicating strong price sensitivity.
+Faster shipping options may require repositioning or incentives to increase adoption.

+***5. Top-Selling Product Sub-Categories***

+Phones and Chairs are the highest revenue-generating sub-categories.

+Tables and Binders show comparatively weaker performance.

+**Insight:**

+Sales are concentrated in a limited number of high-performing sub-categories, while some products contribute less value and may increase inventory holding costs without proportional returns.

+***6. Discount vs Profit Relationship***

+Analysis shows that higher discount levels do not consistently translate into higher profits.
+In many cases, increased discounts are associated with reduced profit margins.

+**Insight:**

+Current discounting strategies are not always effective and may be eroding profitability.
+A more targeted and data-driven discount approach could improve margin performance.

 ### Recommendations
-**1. Improve Weekend Sales (Based on Daily Revenue Insight)**
-•	Introduce weekend-only promotions or flash sales.
-•	Offer bundle deals or free shipping on Saturdays and Sundays.
-•	Run targeted weekend ads to increase engagement.

-**2. Optimize Discount Strategy**
+**1. Improve Discount Strategy**

-•	Reduce discounts on high-demand products (e.g., Phones, Chairs).
-•	Apply discounts strategically to low-performing categories only.
-•	Monitor profit margins closely when running promotions.
+The current discount level appears to reduce profit margins in some cases.
+Discounts should be applied selectively, focusing on low-performing products, off-peak periods, or specific customer segments rather than across all products.

-**3. Leverage Seasonal Demand**
+**2. Plan Around Seasonal Demand**
-•	Increase inventory and marketing spend before Q4 (Nov–Dec).
-•	Launch pre-season campaigns to maximize peak-period revenue

-**4. Leverage High-Performing Days**
-•	Schedule major campaigns and product launches mid-week.
-•	Push email and social media marketing on Tuesdays–Thursdays.

-**5. Strengthen Underperforming Categories**
-•	Re-evaluate pricing or product quality for Tables and Accessories.
-•	Consider bundling them with high-performing products.
-•	Reduce inventory holding costs for slow-moving items.

-**5. Diversify Customer Segments**
+Sales peak significantly toward the end of the year, especially in November and December.
+Inventory planning, staffing, and marketing campaigns should be aligned with these periods to maximize revenue while controlling costs.

-•	Create tailored offers for Corporate and Home Office customers.
+**3. Grow Corporate and Home Office Sales**
-•	Offer bulk purchase discounts for business clients.
- 5. Encourage Premium Shipping Options
-•	Offer limited-time incentives for Same Day or First Class shipping.
-•	Promote faster shipping during peak seasons.

-**6. Plan for Seasonal Demand**
-•	Prepare inventory ahead of high-performing months.
-•	Launch pre-season campaigns to maximize peak-period revenue.
+The business relies heavily on consumer customers.
+Targeted offers, bulk purchase deals, and customized pricing for corporate and home office customers could help increase revenue from these underutilized segments.

+**4. Optimize Shipping Options**

+Most customers prefer Standard Class shipping, indicating strong price sensitivity.
+Premium shipping options such as First Class and Same Day can be promoted through limited-time offers or bundled incentives to increase adoption.

+**5. Focus on High-Performing Products**

+Sub-categories such as Phones and Chairs generate the most revenue and should be prioritized in inventory and marketing efforts.
+Low-performing products like Tables and Binders should be reviewed to determine whether repricing, promotion, or removal is necessary.

+**6. Monitor Profitability More Closely**

+Regular analysis of profit trends at the product and discount level is recommended.
+This will help ensure that sales growth is not achieved at the expense of profitability.

+**7. Leverage Dashboards for Ongoing Decisions**

+Power BI dashboards should be used continuously to monitor key metrics such as revenue, profit, discounts, and shipping performance.
+This supports faster, data-driven decision-making and long-term business planning

 ### Conclusion

 This analysis demonstrates how structured data cleaning and exploratory analysis can uncover valuable insights from transactional data.
-By addressing data quality issues and analyzing customer, shipping, and temporal trends, the organization can make informed decisions that enhance efficiency, improve customer experience, and support long-term growth.
+By addressing data quality issues and analyzing customer, shipping, and temporal trends, the organization can make informed decisions that enhance efficiency, improve customer experience, and support long-term growth.By implementing these strategies, the business can drive sustainable growth, improve profitability, and make more informed decisions.
+Prioritizing high-performing products, optimizing discounts, and leveraging data insights will ensure both short-term gains and long-term resilience.